metruzanca/zanca.dev-gatsby/README.md

 - [ ] Crossposting with syndication(_am i using this word right?_) linking back to website.
   - [Dev.to](http://Dev.to)
   - [Medium](http://Medium.com)
-- [ ] Automatic Social Media posts with new blog articles
+- [ ] Automatic Social Media posts with new blog articles (Also check: Twitter/Linkedin Cards meta)
   - Linkedin [Most important]
   - Twatter
+- [ ] Integration of some kind with [JSONResume](JSONResume.org)
+  - Create a better JSONResume theme.
+  - Keep resume in JSON format.
+  - Use data from JSON resume to update Work Experience section and vice versa.
+  - Add a Section to the CMS (/admin) to update the JSON resume maybe? (take advantage of netlify's editor)
+  - Update the hosted resume with JSONResume. (_The one which is available to download from [zbest.dev/resume.pdf](https://zbest.dev/resume.pdf)_)
+    - Update [linkedin](https://developer.linkedin.com/docs/v1/compliance/profile-edit-api) and indeed profiles.
+(Doesn't seem possible on indeed, :( )
+  - Update all social platform's "working @ xyz" Fields